vigor-nf/vigor/README.md

 - To benchmark the Vigor policer's throughput, run `cd vigpol` then `make benchmark-throughput`

+# Using the DSOS

+Vigor includes a Domain-Specific Operating System (DSOS) that is simple enough to be symbolically executed, besides trusted boot code.

+TODO describe how to make a dsos image with an NF and run it on a commodity server here...

 # Writing your own NF

 - Run `make new-nf` at the root of the repository, and answer the prompt.